tp383923/Magic-Eight-Ball/README.md

 # Magic-Eight-Ball

-A small Magic Eight Ball program in Java in Spring 2025.
+A small Magic Eight Ball program in Java.
+Made in Spring 2025.